 This cookie is all about the oats, without much spice to interfere with their earthy taste.

-Make Ahead: This is a great dough to make ahead and keep on hand to bake off a few when the urge hits.
-Refrigerate the dough for several days.
-The cookies can be stored in an airtight tin for up to 1 week.
+Make Ahead: The dough needs to be refrigerated for at least 1 hour and up to several days.
+The cookies can be stored in an airtight container for up to 1 week.

 - 12 tablespoons (1 1/2 sticks) unsalted butter, at room temperature

 - 1/2 cup granulated sugar

 - 1 teaspoon vanilla extract

 - 1 3/4 cups flour